hassanrad/CV/README.md

 #### Makers Academy (May 2016 to August 2016)

-A twelve week bootcamp which focuses on:
+A sixteen week bootcamp which focuses on:
 * Pair programming
 * Object-orientated design
 * Test driven development